 A common question asked about web vulnerability scanners is – “does this tool perform invasive scans?”, or “will it damage my website or web application?”.
 Such questions are common since black-box scanners tend to cause email floods, as well as publishing of garbage blog posts and comments on blogs.
 If the automated scanner is configured to access a database-driven CMS administrator interface, the chances of garbage data being injected into the database or — even worse — records being deleted and damaging a live web application, are indeed very high.

 Why does it happen?

-So, what does a non invasive scan do?
+So, what does a non-invasive scan do?

-Therefore, as you might have already concluded for yourself, a non-invasive scan is more of a marketing term used by software companies to sell their products with a sense of false security, than an actual useful security feature.
+Therefore, as you might have already concluded for yourself, a non-invasive scan is more of a marketing term used by software vendors to sell their products with a sense of false security, than an actual useful security feature.
 What use is there in running a non-invasive scan against a web application if the final goal of the scan is to properly secure a web application?